 Asking for support

-If you can’t cope and need support urgently, then click on the “If you need help right now” orange drop down heading below.
+If you can’t cope and need support urgently, then click on the “If you need help right now” orange dropdown heading above.

-Several of the organisations and websites below, such as Childline, GLYSS, The LGBT Foundation, Mermaids and Young Stonewall, are designed for LGBTQ young people, or have a number of webpages especially for LGBTQ young people.
-These services are listed in the first section of blue drop down headings.
+Several of the organisations and websites below, such as Childline, TAGS, The LGBT Foundation, Mermaids and Young Stonewall, are designed for LGBTQ+ young people, or have a number of webpages especially for LGBTQ+ young people.
+These services are listed in the first section of blue dropdown headings.

-The organisations and websites included in the second section of blue drop down headings are more general mental health sites, or support services for LGBT people, these websites don’t have a particular section, or offer a special service for LGBTQ young people.
+The organisations and websites included in the second section of blue dropdown headings are more general mental health sites, or support services for LGBTQ+ people.
+These websites may well have information you'll find useful, but they don’t have pages or services especially for LGBTQ+ young people.

-The organisations listed below are especially for young people, or include pages on their websites for LGBTQ young people
+The organisations listed directly below are especially for young people, or include pages on their websites for LGBTQ+ young people.

 The Beaumont Society